8 Easy Verandah Décor Ideas that Won’t Break the Budget

 4. Outdoor rug to soften your verandah surface

-Your timber decking or tiles are designed to last in Australia’s volatile weather, but they’re not always the most comfy surfaces to walk on.
+Your timber decking or tiles are designed to last in Australia’s volatile weather, but they’re not always the most comfortable surfaces to walk on.
 An outdoor rug adds style and hominess to your verandah (and is a nice place for the pets to rest as well!).

 As with outdoor pillows, take care to match the colour, pattern and material of your outdoor rug with your overall verandah design so it looks like it’s always been there – even better, that it was MADE to be there!